AlejandroFontesAlbeza/CIFAR10CNNPytorch/README.md

 The `inference.py` script performs predictions on external images stored in the inputs directory.

+During the inference de arquitecture and the weights of the model are loaded, the images are preprocessed for the model and the class predicted is displayed as the image:

 <p align = "left">
     <img src = "resources/inference_image_bird.png" alt = "CPU time" width = "200"/>
     <img src = "resources/inference_image_car.png" alt = "CPU time" width = "200"/>
     <img src = "resources/inference_image_dog.png" alt = "CPU time" width = "200"/>
     <img src = "resources/inference_image_horse.png" alt = "CPU time" width = "200"/>
 </p>

+As the accuracy of the training was a **~80%** we can see that 3 out of the 4 images are correctly classified but the bird image is classified as a cat.

+---

+## Conclusions

+This project demonstrates that even a relatively simple convolutional architecture can achieve solid performance on **CIFAR-10**, reaching approximately **80%** validation accuracy when trained efficiently and with proper regularization.
+By analyzing the training curves, it became clear that extending training beyond **~25–30 epochs** led to diminishing returns and signs of overfitting, reinforcing the importance of monitoring validation metrics rather than blindly increasing training time.

+From an architectural perspective, this model sits in an important middle ground: it is significantly more powerful than a **fully connected network** (such as those commonly used for *MNIST*), yet far simpler than modern state-of-the-art architectures like **ResNet** or **EfficientNet**.
+This makes it especially valuable as a learning tool, since all core CNN components—convolutions, pooling, batch normalization, dropout, and fully connected layers—are explicitly visible and easy to reason about.

+The project also highlights a key practical insight: **GPU acceleration** becomes truly beneficial once convolutional operations are introduced.
+While linear models show little difference between **CPU** and **GPU** training times, convolutional networks benefit greatly from the parallelism offered by **GPUs**, even on consumer-grade hardware.

+*There are many possible directions for improvement.
+On the modeling side, deeper architectures, residual connections, or global average pooling could be explored.
+On the training side, data augmentation, learning rate scheduling, early stopping, and more advanced regularization techniques could further improve generalization.
+Evaluation could also be expanded with confusion matrices or per-class metrics to better understand model behavior.*

+Overall, this project serves as a strong foundation for more advanced computer vision tasks.
+It bridges the gap between simple classification models and modern deep learning systems, providing both practical experience and conceptual understanding that can be directly transferred to more complex architectures and real-world applications.

+---

+## References

+- **NeuralNine** - *Clasificación de imágenes CNN en Pytorch*: https://www.youtube.com/watch?v=CtzfbUwrYGI&t=1662s
+- **Devoxx** - *Tensorflow and deep learning - without a PhD by Martin Görner*: https://www.youtube.com/watch?v=vq2nnJ4g6N0&t=5354s
+- W**ill Cukierski.
+CIFAR-10** - *Object Recognition in Images*. https://kaggle.com/competitions/cifar-10, 2013. **Kaggle**.